ianepperson/midnight_museum/README.md

 ## Architecture

-The project uses light bulbs and microcontrollers with the Tasmota firmware loaded.
-It depends on a device (Raspberry Pi) running an MQTT server, and all the Tasmota devices logged into that server.
+The project uses light bulbs and microcontrollers with the ESPHome firmware loaded.
+The main code connects directly to each bulb and issues commands.

 ### Threads

 There are many I/O bound tasks that run the museum lights.
-Ideally the tasks would be run using the Python async/await cooperative threads, but neither the Python
+The tasks are run using the Python async/await cooperative threads.
+Direct references to different handlers are passed to the instantiation to allow control across async threads.
-MQTT library nor the Requests library are awaitable - which makes communicating with the hardware difficult.
-Therefore, the code uses a couple of Python threads (GIL be dammed) to handle concurrency, which coordinate via queues.

 1) Lights Communication Thread - handles sending messages to the Lights via ESPHome.
 2) Effects Driver Thread - calculates the light values and transmits them to the MQTT Comms Thread via a queue.
-3) Playa Logic - ("Business Logic" but business has no business here!) process triggers from any buttons connected to MQTT and run the web server for setup. (not implemented)
+3) Webserver Thread - handles web requests using the [Quart](https://quart.palletsprojects.com/en/latest/index.html) microframework.

 ## Effects Driver